 - a.
 The position description is a written record of the basic duties and responsibilities, physical requirements and supervisory relationship assigned to a position.
 The position description shall clearly state the work to be performed.
 The position description does not describe every duty the employee will be expected to perform; it merely describes the major duties and responsibilities.
 Minor duties may be omitted from the position description or covered by a brief statement showing that minor duties may be performed. - b.
 In an emergency or when extenuating situations require, the Employer may assign employees on a temporary basis to duties and/or jobs not reasonably related to the employee's position to meet mission requirements.
-The Employer agrees to assign such duties on a fair and equitable basis. - c.
+To the extent possible, the Employer will ensure that temporary duties and/or jobs will be assigned on a rotating basis - c.
 The Employer will notify the Union of changes in position descriptions which will result in a personnel action or an impact in working conditions.
 In these circumstances, the Union will have the opportunity to review the job grading standards.